DeepenLau/webpack-mulit-cdn-plugin/README.md

 Allows you to set single or mulit cdn path to your own static assets

-> Only work with webpack 4 for now
+> Only works with webpack 4 for now

 ## installation
 ```sh